-- Not everyone can or should become a large scale farmer.
+- A Not everyone can or should become a large scale farmer.
 60% of a family's food can easily be produced on the lawn of the house where they currently live, continuing the same full time job they currently hold.
-Growing even the smallest garden can make a huge difference and if well designed should not require much maintenance or upkeep - Food forests, fruiting trees and bushes are all part of the longer term sustainable food outlook.
-Annual gardens can reduce in size over time, - when the trees and bushes have reached maturity and are producing full crops.
+Growing even the smallest garden can make a huge difference and if well designed should not require much maintenance or upkeep - Annual gardens can reduce in size over time, when the trees and bushes have reached maturity and are producing full crops. - A While growing an annual garden, techniques such as mulching, creating permanent garden beds that are never stepped on to avoid compacting the soil and tilling the land, companion planting (3 sisters corn, beans, and squash on the same field), creative use of space (growing vertically) can be adopted to make the garden upkeep significantly less intensive while providing a larger food yield.